 • When you begin an application, you will be able to save your progress and come back later.
 You can make as many changes as required before submitting your application, and the most up to date version will remain in your portal for further updating.

 • After you have submitted your application, you will also be able to make changes before your licence is approved – just remember to resubmit it once you have made your updates so that the most up to date form is saved.

 • After your licence has been issued, you can still make changes in the same way, but this will invalidate your current licence and require you to wait until your application has been re-approved.
 This may take some time, so please do ensure your application is as complete as possible before you submit it to avoid any delays to receiving an updated licence close to the event date.

-After your event, make sure you complete and return an event return form (available to download from the ‘Organising an Event’ section of the scottishathletics website) regardless of your event type.
-This should be received by scottishathletics within 28 days of your event taking place.
+After your event, make sure you complete an event return form, regardless of your event type.
+This can be found within the licensig portal and should be completed within 28 days of your event taking place.

-Unaffiliated athlete levies of £2 per person should be paid by non-scottishathletics members who take part in licensed road and multi-terrain, cross country and trail and ultra-distance events.
-From April 1st 2020, levies will apply to all licensed events, regardless of discipline.
+Unaffiliated athlete levies of £2 per person should be paid by non-scottishathletics members who take part any licensed event, regardless of discipline.
 These levies should be collected by the Event Organiser and paid to scottishathletics within 28 days of the event taking place.